 Gold’s witches seem as if they are having an organic potluck gathering.
-They are hanging out, cutting vegetables, and cooking as the audience is seated.
+They hang out, cut vegetables, and cook as the audience is seated.
 Then a man is strung up by his feet (Danny Wolohan), and his throat is slit to bleed out into a container and then added to the stew the “witches” are brewing.
 I do not recommend front-row seats as it is a messy affair.
 Seeing the noseplugs in Wolohan’s nostrils was unnerving as the blood flowed from his neck.
-All this occurs during the narration/history lesson by Thorton, to which he excuses himself to move out of the way from the body being strung up.
+All this occurs during Thorton’s narration/history lesson, to which he excuses himself to move out of the way from the body being strung up.
 This play has a violence director, David S. Leong.

 In a word – bizarre.

 Amber Gray (Persephone in Hadestown) was an original Banquo.
-Fun casting to shake things up, making the King a “Queen.”
-However, when the pronouns in Shakespeare’s writing are changed, it takes away from the original work.
+It’s a fun casting to shake things up, making the King a “Queen.”
+However, when the pronouns in Shakespeare’s writing are changed, it detracts from the original work.
 It would be hard to improve on the original, and these additions fall short.
-19th-century theatergoers knew all the lines in the plays and critics often pointed out departures.
+19th-century theatergoers knew all the lines in the plays, and critics often pointed out departures.
 They would have a field day with Gold’s version.
 Do not mess with perfection.

 Craig scurried to his private car at the stage door, wearing a baseball cap and looking haggard and old.
 He did not even glance at the throngs of adoring fans.

-I would grab the discounted $50 seats available and save your money.
+I would grab the discounted $50 seats available and save you money.